CBR1: Clinical significance

 CBR1 has been reported to relate to tumor progression.
 Suppression of CBR1 expression was associated with poor prognosis in uterine endometrial cancer and uterine cervical squamous cell carcinoma.
 Previous studies showed that decreased CBR1 expression is associated with lymph node metastasis and poor prognosis in ovarian cancer, and induction of CBR1 expression in ovarian tumors leads to a spontaneous decrease in tumor size.

 Recent study demonstrates that CBR1 attenuates apoptosis and promotes cell survival in pancreatic β cell lines under glucotoxic and glucolipotoxic conditions via reducing ROS generation.
 Their data demonstrates that CBR1 expression level and enzyme activity are decreased in pancreatic islets isolated from db/db mice, an animal model of type 2 diabetes.
 These results suggest that CBR1 may play a role in protecting pancreatic β-cells against oxidative stress under glucotoxic or glucolipotoxic conditions, and its reduced expression or activity may contribute to β-cell dysfunction in db/db mice or human type 2 diabetes.

-In addition, CBR1 may play a critical role in prostaglandin F_{2α} (PGF_{2α}) synthesis in human amnion fibroblasts, and cortisol promotes the conversion of PGE2 into PGF_{2α} via glucocorticoid receptor (GR)-mediated induction of CBR1 in human amnion fibroblasts.
+In addition, CBR1 may play a critical role in prostaglandin F_{2α} (PGF_{2α}) synthesis in human amnion fibroblasts, and cortisol promotes the conversion of PGE_{2} into PGF_{2α} via glucocorticoid receptor (GR)-mediated induction of CBR1 in human amnion fibroblasts.
 This stimulatory effect of cortisol on CBR1 expression may partly explain the concurrent increases of cortisol and PGF_{2α} in human amnion tissue with labor, and these findings may account for the increased production of PGF_{2α} in the fetal membranes prior to the onset of labor.

 Interactions

-CBR1 has been shown to interact with Cortisol, C2 domain, and Flavonoid.
+CBR1 has been shown to interact with cortisol, C2 domain, and Flavonoid.